 However, success at home doesn’t necessarily mean success abroad.
 So, do your research.

 Do your overseas customers need your product?
-Can you sell the product to them at profit?
+Can you sell food or any product to them at profit?
 Do you have competitors?
 Lastly, look up your chosen market’s demographics, cultural, and religious practices.
 Selling shrimp in Israel might not go down well.

 c.
 Do you have enough bandwidth?

 Globalisation is the mother of complexity.

 From product development to packaging, your business operations will become more complex.
 Do you have the bandwidth?
 Maybe you’ll need to hire a few extra hands or invest in additional equipment and software.

 Experts will be integral to your exporting strategy.
 They know the paperwork requirements.
 The cultural landscape of the country in question.
 The bureaucratic hurdles.